backupsim2realai/backupsim2realai.github.io/_posts/2019-04-15-Dynamic-Model-Of-Manipulators.markdown

 $$\psi_i = \frac{d}{dt} \bigg( \frac{\partial \mathcal{K}}{\partial \dot q_i} \bigg) - \frac{\partial \mathcal{K}}{\partial \dot q_i} - \frac{\partial \mathcal{P}}{\partial \dot q_i}$$

 Where $$\mathcal{K} = \sum_{i=1}^{n}\mathcal{K}_i \hspace{10mm} \mathcal{P} = \sum_{i=1}^{n}\mathcal{P}_i$$.

+> Why is Lagrangian negative of Kinetic and Potential?
+> The conversion of kinetic energy into potential energy or vice versa is just this kind of conversion.
+But since total energy is conserved, kinetic minus potential is a handy measure of how much got converted from one to the other.

 **Computing Kinetic Energy**